Mallik369/Java-Objects-Hangman-Game-/README.md

 ## Hangman Game

-Hangman Game is Console based Java Application developed to play a Hangman Game between User and Computer.
+Hangman Game is Console based Application developed to play a Hangman Game between User and Computer.
 This Project is done as a process to develop Java Console Based Application and Learn, Apply and Acquire Java Object Skill Sets.

+Hangman Computer Application is Developed based on Idea of Traditional [Hangman Game ](https://en.wikipedia.org/wiki/Hangman_(game))

 The Following User Stories are considered to Develop Hangman Game